Application Metrics

 • Scale event

-The requests time represents the duration between the time a request arrives at our front servers and the time our front servers receives a response from your application.
+The Response time represents the duration between the time a request arrives at our front servers and the time our front servers receives a response from your application.
 It also includes the websocket request times which can be long request.
 The requests time chart displays 3 different values regarding the requests time of an application: the 95th percentile (p95), the 99th percentile (p99) and the median.
 All times are in millisecond.
 The median of all your application requests times means that half the requests time are below this value and half are above.
 The 95th percentile means that 95% of the requests time are below this value and 5% are above.

 Container Charts